 There is something magical about a waterfall and the whole family is bound to agree.
-Aire Force Waterfall is a popular National Trust site and you have the chance to enjoy the local area and the babbling Aire Beck.
-The Beck creates an atmospheric and peaceful trickle as you follow it to the waterfall and with a 20-metre drop, which you can view from above and below, the waterfall is bound to see little mouths agape and eyes as wide as saucers.
+Aire Force is a popular National Trust site and you have the chance to enjoy the local area and babbling Aire Beck.
+Which creates an atmospheric and peaceful trickle as you follow it to the fall and a 20-metre drop which you can view from above and below – bound to see mouths agape and eyes as wide as saucers.

-Many visitors to the Lake District want to enjoy just a little hillwalking and Loughrigg Fell is one of a few family-friendly options in the area.
-It also has the added benefit of being a favorite of Alfred Wainwright, considered one of the smallest of the Wainwright Fells.
-An easy to follow the path and gentle gradient allow you to take the whole family, perhaps for their first experience of fell walking.
-The summit is fairly rocky but you can enjoy fantastic views over Grasmere and the kids can enjoy exploring the streams and tarns that are scattered across the peak.
+Many visitors to the Lake District do so with hiking in mind and Loughrigg Fell is one of many family-friendly options in the area.
+It also has the added benefit of being a favorite of Alfred Wainwright and is considered among the smallest of the Wainwright Fells.
+An easy to follow path and gentle gradient allow you to take the whole entourage along and experience the joys of fell walking.
+The summit is fairly rocky but you’ll be rewarded with fantastic views over Grasmere and the kids can explore the babbling streams and tarns that are scattered across the peak.

-Older kids will not want to leave the Lake District without a chance to try the adventure park at Grizedale Forest.
-This treetop adventure is suitable for children aged ten or over and adults must supervise too.
-The highest Go Ape platform is a towering 18 meters high and you can see for miles around.
-There’s also the chance to fly an awe-inspiring 200 meters across Grizedale Beck and the beautiful forest canopy.
-Go Ape is a true must-visit for thrill seeking older children and teens.
+The big kids amongst us will not want to leave the Lake District without a chance to take to the tree heights at Grizedale Forest.
+This treetop adventure is suitable for children aged 10+ and adults must supervise, as the highest Go Ape platform is a towering 18 meters high!
+There’s also the chance to fly 200 meters across Grizedale Beck and the beautiful forest canopy – a must-visit for thrill seeking family members.

-If you’ve chosen the Lake District for your family holiday, chances are part of the reason was Beatrix Potter.
-Her stories have made the Lake District a beloved location for people of all ages who enjoyed reading her books as children.
-The World of Beatrix Potter Attraction is the only themed attraction of its kind in Europe and you and the whole family get the chance to meet Peter Rabbit, Jemima Puddleduck and many more of Beatrix’s funny, furry characters.
-It’s a fantastic way of introducing your children to your favorite childhood characters, as well as enjoy a trip down memory lane yourself.
+If you’ve chosen the Lake District as the destination for your next family holiday, chances are part of the draw was Beatrix Potter.
+Her stories have made Cumbria a beloved location for people of all ages, who enjoyed reading her books as children and beyond.
+The World of Beatrix Potter is the only themed attraction of its kind in Europe; where you and the whole family get the chance to meet Peter Rabbit, Jemima Puddleduck and many more of Beatrix’s funny and furry friends.
+It’s a fantastic way of introducing your children to your favorite childhood characters, as well as enjoy a trip down memory lane.

-A family holiday in the Lake District is a great experience for all travellers of all ages.
-There is something for everyone and you can be sure the children won’t be bored for a second.
+A family holiday in the Lake District is a great experience for travellers of all ages.
+There is something for everyone and you can be sure the little ones won’t be bored for a second.